Made here, from here.

 No two Lindells share the exact same blueprint.

 To us, no two captains are the same.
 No home waters are the same.
 No anglers are the same.
-As builders of long-range adventure fishing vessels, that’s our starting point.
-Before we rally our designers, engineers, and craftsmen around a computer screen, we first ask what experience the owner seeks.
-Then we build the best boat to suit it.
-An owner specs and builds a Lindell because they’ve worked too hard to merely settle for an experience someone else could buy.
+As builders of long-range adventure fishing vessels, that is our starting point.
+Before we rally our designers, engineers, and craftsmen around a screen, we ask what experience the owner seeks, then build the best boat to suit it.

 Personalized long-range adventure vessels.